mgladdish/website-customisations/news.ycombinator.com/README.md

-# news.ycominator.com
+# news.ycombinator.com

 A Tampermonkey script to make reading Hacker News more bearable.

+This isn't an attempt to make Hacker News into something it isn't, or even fix up the html to make it accessible or play nicely with reader mode.
+It's just a tweak of the exising site, trying to keep the feel as close to the original as possible whilst fixing the biggest annoyances that make it hard to use and read.

-'normal' Hacker News homepage:
+## 'normal' Hacker News homepage:
 ![Hacker News homepage before](docs/news-before.png)

-With this userscript enabled:
+## With this userscript enabled:
 ![Hacker News homepage after](docs/news-after.png)

 # How to install